sgahlot/test-gh-actions/README.md

 ### Core Components

+### **Monitoring Stack**
+- **Prometheus**: Prometheus scrapes the /metrics endpoint offered by vLLM.
+It can store metrics itself in its own time-series database on a local disk which is highly optimized for fast queries on recent data.
+This is perfect for real-time monitoring and alerting but is not ideal for long term and multi-year storage.
+This is where Thanos Querier comes in.
+- **Thanos Querier**: Extends Prometheus by solving the problem of long-term retention.
+Thanos is capable of taking data blocks that Prometheus saves to its local disk and uploading them to inexpensive and durable object storage, like Amazon S3, Google Cloud Storage, or Azure Blob Storage.
+                      Querier gives you a cost-effective way of retaining years of metrics data available for historical analysis and trend reporting.
+                      Querier sidecars run alongside your Prometheus servers, providing access to real-time and recent metrics.
+- **DCGM**: GPU monitoring and telemetry
+- **Streamlit UI**: Multi-dashboard interface (vLLM, OpenShift, Chat)
+- **FastAPI Backend**: metrics-api for web UI and report generation
+- **MCP Server**: Model Context Protocol server for AI assistant integration
+- **Report Generator**: PDF/HTML/Markdown export capabilities
 - **llm-service:** LLM inference (Llama models)
 - **llama-stack:** Backend API
 - **vLLM:** Model serving, exports Prometheus /metrics